The more you love and wear your jewelry the more bright and shiny it stays. But our beloved jewels still need to be taken care of from time to time.

 Remove jewelry before showering, sleeping, swimming, exercising or applying any moisturizers or fragrances.
 Do not expose to continuous moisture or heat.

 Metal is a natural material from Mother Earth and it is in its nature to patina over time.
-If you want to keep your jewelry bright and shiny see below for some tips!
+If you want to keep your jewelry bright and shiny see below for some tips for specific metals!

 Solid gold is pure magic!
 It's durable for everyday wear and stands the test of time by naturally keeping its shine and luster year after year after year.
 It requires a lot less maintenance than other metals, but it still needs a little TLC every once in a while.
 I recommend gently washing your gold pieces with unscented, clear dish soap and a soft toothbrush as desired.
 A Sunshine polishing cloth can also be used to shine up your solid gold pieces.